 LearningBuilder is the online system where you'll find your Learning Plan.
 Your Learning Plan is where you will record and submit your ILNA points for renewal.
 You will be given access to your Learning Plan after you take your assessment or pass a certification test.
 ONCC will notify you by email when you can access your Learning Plan.
 You’ll sign in using your Profile username and password.

 Note: only nurses who have been notified by ONCC that they have an active Learning Plan can log into LearningBuilder.
-This includes nurses who passed an ONCC test beginning in 2012; nurses who took an assessment beginning in 2013; and nurses who renewed AOCN® or CPON® certification since 2012.
+This includes nurses who passed an ONCC test in 2012 or later; nurses who took an assessment in 2013 or later; and nurses who renewed AOCN® or CPON® certification in 2012 or later.

 User’s Guide to LearningBuilder – view this handy reference for making entries on your learning plan

 Test Content Outlines (Blueprints) – Review the certification test content outline to identify topics that qualify for points in specific subject areas

 Note: AOCN® & CPON® candidates will not take the assessment, but will submit points on LearningBuilder.
 AOCN® must submit 100 points, at least 65 points must be in adult oncology.
 CPON® candidates must submit 100 points, at least 50 in pediatric oncology.

 When you can access LearningBuilder

 Access your Learning Plan on LearningBuilder by the 15th of the month after you take the assessment.
 ONCC will send you an email notifying that you have access to LearningBuilder.
 Here’s a quick look at when you can access your personal learning plan on LearningBuilder.